vsevolodnedora/bns_ppr_tools/README.md

 To redo the movie without recomputing all the plots, -- remove the `rho_rl3.mp4` and relaunch the script with `--overwrite no` flag.

 As movie creation takes a considerable time (for long simulations) this is not a part of a pipeline.
 To be run separately.

+# makeprofile.py

+Purpose and usage:
+This is a stand alone tool for converting 3D .h5  data (that is usually saved as `var_name.file_0.h5`, where number stands for a processor, on from which this file was dumped) into a single profile.h5 file that contains several variable data that has been mapped onto a unique grid for every reflevel using `scidata`.
+Two types of profiles can be created as of now.
+-t prof    (task for a hydro profile)
+-t nuprof  (task for a neutrino M0 profile)

+First a directory `profiles/` will be created inside the output directory (-o)
+Then, the data for every variable will be loaded and saved as a unique `variable_name.h5` file.
+This is done to avoind overloading `h5py`.
+Then these files would be loaded and a unique `parfile.h5` will be created with all the data and grid parameters.
+**Note** that to evaluate internal energy and pressure, the EOS is used, provided Ye, rho and temperature from simulation.
+However, if one of these quantities is out of limits for EOS the closes EOS value is used.
+No extrapolation is done.

+For neutrino M0 profile, only the M0 variables are used from the 3D output.
+**Note** that M0 data is not evolved on the same grid as hydrodynamic variables.
+There is only one refinemnet level and the grid is spherical with `nrad` `nphi` and `ntheta` being its parameters.
+This grid is saved in `profilenu.h5` as well.

+Example:
+`python makeprofile.py -i path_to_inside_of_simulation_dir --eos path_to_hydro_eos.h5 -o same -t prof nuprof -m times --time 90`
+This will create `parfile/` directory inside of the one given in (-o), Here the output dir (-o) is set to be the same as input (-i).
+The mode is (-m times) is set, so the data will be extracted for given timesteps.
+One by one `variable.h5` will be saved and then both (-t prof nuprof) will be saved as `123456.h5` and `123456nu.h5` where 123456 would be the iteration, closest to the required time (--time 90) ms.

+**Note** that overall, this is a lengthy procedure and henceforth is not a part of a pipeline.
+Which profiles to extract and analyze is up to the user.